nav-x-llc/nav-x-docs/en/business-central/Commissions/permission-setups.md

 ## Permissions for Commission users

-Any user who is involved in setting up the commission functionality or commission rates as well as entering or posting sales documents and processing commissions requires additional permissions configured.
-The permission set *COMMISSIONS* will have to be assigned to those users.
+Any user who is involved in as entering or posting sales documents and processing commissions requires additional permissions configured.
+The permission set *COMMISSION USER* will have to be assigned to those users.
+This assignment should be done before the commission setup is started.

+## Permissions for Commission administrators

+Any user involved in setting up the commission functionality or entering commission rates or processing commissions requires an additional permission set configured.
+The permission set *COMMISSION SUPER* has to be assigned to those users.
 This assignment should be done before the commission setup is started.

 ## See Also